-- 1) To be eligible to receive a Ph.D. degree, students must complete at least 2 credits of coursework, submit a Ph.D. dissertation, and pass oral and written exams. - 2) Students must take the Thesis Guidance (Compulsory) each semester. - 3) Students must submit "Research Proposal (研究計画書)" to the Division Chair by approximately middle of October in consultation with their own supervisors in the beginning of every autumn semester. - The format of "Research Proposal (研究計画書)" is distributed by students' own supervisors in the beginning of every autumn semester.
+- 1) To be eligible to receive a Ph.D. degree, students must complete at least 2 credits of coursework, submit a Ph.D. dissertation, and pass oral and written exams. - 2) Students must take the Thesis Guidance (Compulsory) each semester. - 3) Students must submit "Research Proposal (研究計画書)" to the Division Chair by approximately middle of October in consultation with their own supervisors in the beginning of every autumn semester.

+beginning of every autumn semester.
+The format of "Research Proposal (研究計画書)" is distributed by students' own supervisors in the beginning of every autumn semester.